Vietnam Map: Locations and Geography of Different Provinces

 South Vietnam Map (cut from the big one)

-The Southeast (also known as the East) includes 1 city and 5 provinces: Ho Chi Minh City, Ba Ria – Vung Tau, Binh Duong, Binh Phuoc, Dong Nai, and Tay Ninh.
+The Southeast includes 1 city and 5 provinces: Ho Chi Minh City, Ba Ria – Vung Tau, Binh Duong, Binh Phuoc, Dong Nai, and Tay Ninh.

 The Southwest is also the Mekong Delta region, including a centrally-run city, Can Tho, and the 12 remaining provinces of Long An, Tien Giang, Ben Tre, Vinh Long, Tra Vinh, Hau Giang, Soc Trang, Dong Thap, An Giang, Kien Giang, Bac Lieu, and Ca Mau.

-South Vietnam gives you different emotions at each destination.
-You can immerse yourself in the vibrant life of Ho Chi Minh City or explore the rustic countryside in the Mekong rivers.
+South Vietnam offers different emotions at each destination.
+You can immerse yourself in the vibrant life of Ho Chi Minh City or explore the rustic countryside along the Mekong rivers.

-In the floating season, do not hesitate to stop at Long An, a land that stands out for its fields of water lilies.
-The land of the further southern part will leave you with a memorable experience when you are lost in the space filled with pink and white colours of water lilies.
+In the floating season, do not hesitate to stop at Long An, a land known for its fields of water lilies.

-In the beautiful picture of nature, the hidden palm trees fields stretching to the horizon are always an image that captivates tourists when coming to Tinh Bien in An Giang Province.
-The rows of jaggery rise straight up to a height of 30 m, some trees bend their trunks and when they reflect on the lake surface, they create a beautiful symmetrical structure.
+In the beautiful picture of nature, the hidden palm trees and rice fields stretching to the horizon always captivate tourists when they come to Tinh Bien in An Giang Province.

 Each province on the Vietnam map has its own characteristics.
 But, all places constitute resources for the economic development of the country.

-The above is a statistic of some economic, social, geographic information about different regions across the country, hoping to give you more useful information and an overview of the provinces and cities in Vietnam.
+The above is a statistic of some economic, social, and geographic information about different regions across the country.
+Vietnamdrive will give you more helpful information and an overview of the provinces and cities in Vietnam.

-1. How does the Vietnam map look like?
+1. What does the Vietnam map look like?

-When you want to find Vietnam on the world map, look for a country shaped like a letter S, which is Vietnam.
+When you want to find Vietnam on the world map, look for a country shaped like the letter S, which is Vietnam.

-The north is large, the middle part is small and gradually widen to the south.
+The north is large, the middle part is small and gradually widens to the south.

 2. Where is the narrowest place on the map of Vietnam?

-The narrowest area of the east-west direction locates in Quang Binh in central Vietnam, where has a beautiful paradise cave.
+The narrowest area in the east-west direction is located in Quang Binh, central Vietnam, which has a beautiful paradise cave.

 This region owns a width of about 41km from the Laos-Vietnam border to the East Sea.